-12. An employee on personal leave may elect to continue medical and dental insurance.
-The first three (3) months will be at the employee's current rate, and the remaining fifteen (15) months will be at the full COBRA rate.
-An employee must maintain medical and dental insurance throughout the duration of the leave if the employee wishes to have immediate coverage upon return to work in the absence of a qualifying change in status and without waiting for the next open enrollment.

-13. Long-term disability, life, and personal accident insurance may be maintained at the employee's option.

-14. During an approved personal leave, an employee participating in the Retirement Income Plan for Employees (ERIP) will not continue to contribute, but the previously credited income will not be affected.

-15. The employee cannot participate in a Flexible Spending Account.

-- 16. Accrued sick leave remains intact. - 17.
-Paid time-off accruals cease.
+- 1. An employee on Personal Leave of Absence may elect to continue medical and dental insurance at COBRA rates for up to 18 months. - 2.
+Life and personal accident insurance may be maintained at the employee's option. - 3.
+During an approved Personal Leave of Absence, an employee participating in the Retirement Income Plan for Employees (ERIP) will not continue to contribute, but the previously credited income will not be affected. - 4.
+Employees cannot participate in a Flexible Spending Account or the University's Educational Assistance Plan while on a Personal Leave of Absence. - 5.
+Paid time-off accruals cease while on a Personal Leave of Absence; accrued sick leave remains intact.